 This network provides a forum where sustained dialogue among the units represented allows for all parties to fully understand one another’s needs and objectives.
 Additionally, the knowledge base offered by the DSSG facilitates quick, agile analyses of issues related to digital scholarship, while facilitating a “no wrong door” approach to connecting questions and requests with the appropriate support organization or individual, thereby forging the shortest path to exactly the right expertise.

 The DSSG’s core activities focus on three areas (click the links below to learn more):

 - Digital Literacy: The DSSG’s literacy initiatives aim to provide opportunities for faculty and students to acquire digital skills and support their efforts to build new forms of engagement at the curricular level;

 - Research Support: The DSSG supports the use of digital methods and research techniques by making expert advice and special infrastructure available to researchers, as well as cultivating a community of practice that facilitates comparing approaches and finding support; and

 - Infrastructure Development: The DSSG’s member organizations, and partners across the University, work together to develop well-integrated, University-supported hardware and software frameworks, along with the in-house expertise essential to support them.

-Membership in the DSSG falls into three categories: Oversight Committee, Standing Committee, and Affiliate membership.
+Membership in the DSSG falls into four categories: Oversight Committee, Standing Committee, Member, and Affiliate membership.
 The group is co-chaired by two members of the Standing Committee, a member of the faculty and a staff member, who are appointed to the roles on a rotating basis.